pavelsolis/Replication-Folder/README.md

 Make sure the names of files and folders added or modified have *no* spaces.

 The codes run regardless of the location of the main folder because they use relative paths based on its structure.
 - When possible, directory paths are written to be independent of the platform used.
-Otherwise, the scripts use the Unix convention (i.e. forward slash) in directory paths.
-Modify them (i.e. use backslashes) if an error occurs while executing a script in a Windows machine.
+Otherwise, the scripts use the Unix convention (i.e. forward slash) in directory paths; modify them (i.e. use backslashes) if an error occurs while executing a script in a Windows machine.

 The analysis data files used to replicate (most of) the results in the paper:
 - Contain (most of) the variables necessary for the analysis, generated from the original data files; some variables and original data files are not shared due to licensing rights.